 Clinicians in our counseling center serve the mental health needs of students in a variety of ways.
 General Services includes individual and couple psychotherapy, a vibrant group therapy program, and crisis intervention services.
-We work to foster strong collaborations between our medical staff and mental health professionals and provide experience working within a medical context through several interdisciplinary treatment teams and strong Behavioral Health program.
+We work to foster team-based collaboration between our medical staff and mental health professionals and provide experience working within a medical context through several interdisciplinary treatment teams and our Integrated Behavioral Health program.
 Specialty programs including the DAY Programs (treatment related to substance use/abuse and other addictions) and the iTEAM (DBT-informed post-hospitalization program providing integrated care to clients experiencing an acute mental health crisis) provide additional opportunities for students to receive specialized care.
 The CSUHN has a strong commitment to multiculturalism and has solid working relationships with the various Student Diversity Programs and Services offices on campus.

 The training of clinically-competent, ethical, self-aware, and culturally sensitive psychologists is central to our mission.
 (Please click here for more information on the training program’s commitment to diversity.)
 We provide training to as many as thirty graduate students from diverse disciplines each year.
 All training is provided on site.
 The CSUHN does not use any distance education technologies for training or supervision.
 The seven training cohorts that comprise our training program are described very briefly below.